Pallet Racking is a steel structure used for the storage of pallets on and above the floor. They mainly consists of frames and beams.

-Static Structures are those Pallet Racking structures where the pallet or stored item does not move after it has been stored.
+Static Structures are those Pallet Racking structures that do not move.
+The pallet or stored item does not move either after storage.

 a) Selective Pallet Racking

 Selective Racking is the simplest and least expensive type of space rack, pallet storage structure or warehouse racking solution.
 It is ideal for use in situations where you require access to each individual pallet.
-This structure is the most common type of structure used.
+The most common type of structure is Selective.

-In component form, this style of rack simply consists of vertical ‘Frames’ (a frame is made up of two uprights with diagonal cross bracing) and horizontal ‘Beams’.
+This style of rack consists of vertical ‘Frames’ (a frame is made up of two uprights with diagonal cross bracing) and horizontal ‘Beams’.

 b) Drive In Racking